filljonas/predicting_building_types_and_functions/README.md

 ## Aim of this repository

-The repository allows reproducing the feature engineering and ML model training from the paper *Predicting Building Types and Functions at Transnational Scale* First, we provide an instruction for importing the required datasets into a PostgreSQL database.
+The repository contains the code from the paper *Predicting Building Types and Functions at Transnational Scale*.
+First, we provide an instruction for importing the required datasets into a PostgreSQL database.
 Second, we provide scripts to perform feature engineering and to build a graph-structured building dataset.
 Third, we provide code to train GNN/ML models on this dataset with *PyTorch Geometric*.

-The scripts can be easily executed for smaller extracts (like a single city).
-For larger extracts or European scope, specialized hardware and/or additional parallelization techniques may be necessary.
+Execution for smaller extracts (like single cities) is straightforward.
+Execution for larger extracts (like the European pan-European one from the paper) is also possible, but comes with rather high computational costs.

 ## Installation